krivard/codalab-worksheets-wiki/Executable-Papers.md

   Note that you can name the dependencies (`true` and `pred`) that the program sees.

-1. Add the `paper` tag to your worksheet so that your paper will be easily searchable:
+1. **Important**: Add the `paper` tag to your worksheet so that your paper will be easily searchable:

         cl wedit magic-acl2015 --tags paper